-The Microsoft Excel Viewer can open Microsoft Excel 2010 files but it will not display Excel 2010 specific features.
+The Excel Viewer can open the latest version of Excel workbooks, but it will not display newer features.

-How to Obtain the Excel ViewerThe Excel Viewer is available for download from the following Microsoft Web site:
+How to obtain the Excel ViewerThe Excel Viewer is available for download from the following Microsoft website:

 For more information about what is fixed by Excel Viewer 2007 Service Pack 2 (SP2), see the following KB article: